 Passing arrays to functions

 In C programming, arrays can be passed to functions to enable access to and manipulation of their elements.
 When an array is passed as an argument to a function, what is actually passed is a pointer to the first element of the array, not the entire array itself.
 This means that the function receives a reference to the original array, allowing it to read and modify the elements directly.
 As a result, there is no need to create a separate copy of the array, which can save memory and improve performance, especially when dealing with large datasets.
 This mechanism is particularly advantageous because any changes made to the array elements within the function will affect the original array outside the function.
-To effectively work with arrays in functions, it's essential to also pass the size of the array as a separate parameter.
+To effectively work with arrays in functions, it is essential to also pass the size of the array as a separate parameter.
 This ensures that the function knows how many elements it can safely access, preventing potential out-of-bounds errors.
 By leveraging this ability to pass arrays efficiently, C programmers can write more flexible and powerful code, allowing for the seamless handling of complex data structures and operations.

 How arrays are passed to functions